-A look back at the continually evolving workplace situation over the past two years has indicated that there are certain employment trends to be aware of in the coming year.
-Here are nine of the most significant trends which we at HR Service Inc. believe warrant watching closely.
+A look back at the continually evolving workplace situation over the past two years has indicated that there are certain employment trends to be aware of in 2022.
+Here are nine of the most significant employment trends that we at HR Service Inc. believe in watching closely.

 Employment Trend One:

 We have all heard the phrase “The Great Resignation” over the past few months.
 The fact is that employees across the nation and across the world are leaving their jobs in large numbers.
 It is critical for employers to take steps to identify those things that are driving employees to leave their place of work.
 Pay is certainly one element of this, but the current employment trend is not entirely based on wages.
 Increased stress, family, mental health issues, employee burnout, long hours, and shortened tempers from bosses, customers and clients alike are big considerations.
 Americans have historically lagged behind much of the world is actually taking time away from work, and some sociologists point to this lack of true downtime as a key indicator of flight risk from workers.
 Employers may want to look at their genuine (versus) written practices with regard to paid time off.
 Are your staff expected to read emails and take short phone calls while on vacation?
 Are late-night emails and weekend text messages a norm within your business?
 Is staffing adequate to address the projected workloads?
 These are some of the elements for managers to consider, analyze and look at in Q1, in preparation for vacation schedules throughout the year.

 Owner and Manager Burnout